-The Valuing Water Initiative, spearheaded by the Government of the Netherlands on behalf of the HLPW, was launched on 2 February 2017.
+The Valuing Water Initiative, spearheaded by the Government of the Netherlands on behalf of the HLPW, was launched on 30 November 2016, on the occasion of the Budapest Water Summit.
 It aims to build "a global consensus and common language to guide better approaches to valuing water across three critical dimensions - (1) social and cultural, (2) environmental and (3) economic".
 The objective of this initiative is to promote and define valuing water and to understand how to allocate, share and value water.